 On the morning of the 24th, huge makeshift markets spring up across the city to accommodate revelers who have traveled from all over the country to purchase symbols of their greatest desires.

-A smaller version of almost anything you can imagine is for sale.
-Popular items include miniature houses, apartment buildings, university degrees, marriage certificates, laptops, cars and mobile phones.
-People looking for love can buy miniature Roosters (which somehow represent new love) and those who want to travel can buy little passports, plane tickets and suitcases.
-Money is the most popular item, which comes in tiny sized US dollars, Euros and Bolivianos.
-There are also miniature newspapers which are filled with spoof stories that make fun of Bolivian politicians and celebrities.
+A smaller version of almost anything you can imagine is for sale, from miniature houses, apartment buildings, university degrees, and marriage certificates to laptops, cars and mobile phones.
+Those looking for love can buy miniature Roosters (which represent new love) while those with a desire to travel seek out little passports, plane tickets and suitcases.
+Unsurprisingly, money is the most popular item, available in pint-sized US, Euros and Boliviano bills.
+Just for laughs, there are miniature newspapers which are filled with spoof stories making fun of Bolivian politicians and celebrities.

 Surprisingly, even the Catholic church gets surprisingly, even the Catholic Church get involved, presumably because they can no longer suppress indigenous beliefs so they might as well support them in order to retain a loyal following.
 At midday on the first day of the festival, churches open their doors to massive herds of frantic believers, all looking for a Catholic priest to bless their miniatures.
 As hordes of revelers storm the church, panicked priests react by splashing holy water everywhere and hoping for the best.

 While the 24th is the main day of the festival, miniatures can still be bought up to a month later and are kept proudly on display in family homes for months to come.